Skip to main content

 • Be the expert on your own story.
 It is better not to BE the news story, but to see yourself as the expert on the news story.
 I was empowered by being able to draw on my professional life and talk about trauma and resilience.

 • Understand your stress hormones.
 Recognize that the cortisol produced by recalling events may stay in your body for up to 96 hours.
-You will be told to practice self-care but you might find it hard to sleep, to eat, to think clearly.
+You will be told to practice self-care but even so you might find it hard to sleep, to eat, to think clearly.
 You may cry at the drop of a hat.

 • Surround yourself with supportive people.
 The support I would have most liked would be from other women who were preyed on by Harvey.
 It would be very healing to compare notes on our encounters with this man, but also incredibly supportive to hear how others are doing in the midst of this media storm.